 For Post Remediation Verification (PRV) testing: Surface sampling is not a commonly used procedure for PRV mold testing since testing a small test area out of a much larger vicinity can never reliably rule out mold contamination.
-See: Dr. Harriet Burge discussion.

-Note: While the HUD Healthy Homes document solely focuses on initial testing, DDRS for completeness includes discussion of the application of testing to PRV.
+Note: While the HUD Healthy Homes document solely focuses on initial testing, we need to include discussion of the application of testing to PRV.